 AVENUE SOLUTIONS LAWYERS

-Small business and generalist legal services in Melbourne and Central Victoria.
+Small business and generalist legal services in Melbourne, Hepburn and Newstead (Central VIC)

 I have been practicing law since 2004.
 Prior to establishing Avenue Solutions, I worked with a regional law firm in NSW, an international law firm in Melbourne, and an inner-city community legal centre.
 I established Avenue Solutions in 2011.

 I hold a first class honours degree in law, am a recipient of a university medal for academic excellence, and have been admitted to the degree of Master of Laws at the University of Melbourne.
 I am a full member of the Law Institute of Victoria.
 I have formerly been a qualified public accountant (IPA), Chartered Tax Adviser and registered tax agent.
 I am qualified to practice law in all Australian jurisdictions and courts.
 I am a current doctoral candidate at Southern Cross University.
 You can read about my research here.